 Despite their often large breasts, CAIS women have relatively little breast glandular tissue (as opposed to fat and connective tissue) and minimal lobuloalveolar development, which is in accordance with their lack of progesterone (Morris, 1953; Simmer, Pion, & Dignam, 1965; McMillan, 1966; Perez-Palacios & Jaffe, 1972; Dewhurst & Spence, 1977; Shapiro, 1982).

 Studies, although quite limited, have so far found no better breast development with progestins—progesterone receptor agonists just like progesterone—than without them (Wierckx, Gooren, & T’Sjoen, 2014; Reisman, Goldstein, & Safer, 2019).
-In fact, studies that have used cyproterone acetate have tended to have poor breast growth outcomes relative to studies using other antiandrogens.
-It’s possible that premature introduction of progestogens may actually interfere with normal breast development (Kay C. & Aly W., 2019), which is notable in that cyproterone acetate is a very strong progestogen at typical doses.
+In fact, studies that have used cyproterone acetate in transfeminine people have tended to have poor breast development outcomes (Kay C. & Aly W., 2019).
+It’s possible that premature introduction of high doses of progestogens may actually interfere with normal breast development (Kay C. & Aly W., 2019), which is notable in that cyproterone acetate is a very strong progestogen at typical doses.

 Of course, progesterone itself has never been studied for breast development in either transfeminine people or cisgender girls, only a couple of progestins have.
 And people argue that since progesterone is bioidentical and progestins aren’t, maybe it’s different.
-However, both progesterone and progestins are progesterone receptor agonists, and there is no real valid justification that they would be different for breast development.
+However, both progesterone and progestins are progesterone receptor agonists, and there is no valid reason or mechanistic justification to assume that they would be different for breast development.

 We have no direct clinical data for or against progesterone for breast development at this time due to a lack of studies.
 So it’s true, we don’t know whether it’s helpful or neutral—or harmful—when it comes to breast development.
 But what we do know currently via theory and extrapolation from other situations (e.g., animal research, normal female puberty, CAIS women, progestins) indicates that progesterone is not a promising therapeutic modality for breast development in transfeminine people.
 Other discussion on the role of progesterone in breast development can also be found elsewhere (Aly W., 2020; Wiki; Aly W., 2018; Aly W., 2019).